 Dr. Stephen T. Pinkston graduated from Auburn University, College of Veterinary Medicine, in 1980.
 After practicing in Western Kentucky, he joined the Lansdowne practice in 1983.

 He has had advanced training in dentistry, allowing him to do crowns, root canals, fillings and orthodontics.
 He has been a member of the American Veterinary Dental Society since 1991.

 Dr. Pinkston is married and has two grown children.
 The rest of the household is composed of two miniature dachshunds, Sam, and Trey, and two Labrador Retrievers, Dixie and Bay.
-He is the very proud grandparent of baby girls, Mary Beth, Anna Leigh, and Virginia Kate as well as three grandsons, John Douglas, Stephen, and Thomas (and Stephen and Thomas are named for Dr. Pinkston!).
+He is the very proud grandparent of baby girls, Mary Beth, Anna Leigh, Virginia and Sarah Katherine as well as three grandsons, John Douglas, Stephen, and Thomas (and Stephen and Thomas are named for Dr. Pinkston!).

 Dr. Kim Hill is a native Lexingtonian.
 She is a graduate of Lafayette High School, where she was a member of the Lafayette Band color guard.
 She then attended Miami University in Oxford, Ohio, where she completed her undergraduate degree in Zoology.
 Dr. Hill graduated from Auburn University College of Veterinary Medicine in May 2001.
 She became certified in small animal acupuncture in 2010 and is a member of the AAVA (American Academy of Veterinary Acupunture).